openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 .. note::
    You should allow sufficient time for peer assessments to be performed after learners have submitted their own responses.
-EdX recommends that you allow at least one week between the due date for responses and the due date for peer assessments.
+MITx Online recommends that you allow at least one week between the due date for responses and the due date for peer assessments.
 If the response due time and peer assessment due time are close together, and a learner submits a response just before responses are due,